-For example, in 1972, the latest information seemed to show that African-Americans were good at basketball, running the football, sprinting, popular music, comedy, and popular dance.
+The participants who were better pattern detectors were more likely to make stereotypical errors: …For example, in 1972, the latest information seemed to show that African-Americans were good at basketball, running the football, sprinting, popular music, comedy, and popular dance.
 But since then, new information has become available that shows that the stereotypes that African-Americans are relatively good at these things on average is wrong.
 As we now know after 45 years of more information, African-Americans instead are great at those stereotypical black activities.

 A second study showed similar results, but for measures of implicit bias.
 That is, smarter participants were quicker to stereotype the aliens in the course of a word-sorting task, even if they didn’t realize they were doing it. …

 These depressing results suggest there’s a downside to being smart—it makes you risk reading too much into a situation and drawing inappropriate conclusions.
 But there’s hope.
 In the second part of the study, the researchers showed that while smart people learn and apply stereotypes more eagerly, they also unlearn those stereotypes quickly in the face of new information.